What Is The Best Solar Feed-In Tariff For Victoria?

 2021-22: Currently, the wholesale electricity prices in Victoria are at an all-time low of 4.0 c/kWh, but the minimum feed-in tariff is also the lowest at 6.7 c/kWh.
 This reflects the state government's efforts to gradually decrease the reliance on fossil fuels and promote the use of renewable energy sources.

-the history of solar feed-in tariffs in Victoria shows a steady increase over the years, with the state government consistently providing attractive incentives for homeowners to invest in solar panels.
+The history of solar feed-in tariffs in Victoria shows a steady increase over the years, with the state government consistently providing attractive incentives for homeowners to invest in solar panels.
 This has not only led to a reduction in carbon emissions but also helped homeowners save on their electricity bills while contributing to the state's renewable energy goals.
 As the state continues to transition to clean energy, it is expected that solar feed-in tariffs will remain an important factor for homeowners considering switching to solar energy.

 The power's back on!